nitayya/Nitay/_posts/2020-04-18-Awesome-Data-Visualization.md

   - data
 ---

+This Post shows an analyze i did of Mcdonalds Menu. i used data on all of the dishes from their menu and made some analyzing and insights with python libraries.

 ```python
 # This Python 3 environment comes with many helpful analytics libraries installed
 # It is defined by the kaggle/python Docker image: https://github.com/kaggle/docker-python